Van Kitchens: Best DIY & Prebuilt Vanlife Kitchenette Ideas

 How Often You Cook

-Not every van owner will spend lots of time cooking.
+Not everyone will spend lots of time preparing meals in their van.
 If you only cook occasionally, you can get away with a small kitchen and minimal appliances.
 However, if you want to make restaurant-quality meals every time you travel, it’s worth dedicating extra money and space to your van life kitchen.

 How Often You Live in Your Van